Mir Osman Ali Khan: Philanthropy

-Donations towards Hindu temples
+Donations to Hindu temples

+During Mir Osman Ali Khan’s regime, financial support of Rs 97,000 and more than Two-lakh-acres of land were donated for Hindu temples.
+Histories of some Hindu temple in Hyderabad, both oral and written, feature close interaction with the Nizam’s court and administration.

 The Nizam donated Rs.
 82,825 to the Yadagirigutta temple at Bhongir, Rs.
-29,999 to the Sita Ramachandraswamy temple, Bhadrachalam and Rs.
+29,999 to the Sita Ramachandraswamy temple, Bhadrachalam and yearly donation of Rs.
 8,000 to the Tirupati Balaji Temple.

 He also donated Rs.
-50,000 towards the re-construction of Sitarambagh temple located in the old city of Hyderabad, and bestowed a grant of 100,000 Hyderabadi rupees towards the reconstruction of Thousand Pillar Temple.
+50,000 towards the reconstruction of Sitarambagh temple located in the old city of Hyderabad, and bestowed a grant of 100,000 Hyderabadi rupees towards the reconstruction of Thousand Pillar Temple near Warangal.

+He also donated 1,525 acres of land to "Sita Rama Swami Temple" located in Devaryamjal.

+Temples which received yearly monetary grants were Yadgirigutta temple, Mahetta Balekdas temple, Sikhar temple, Seetharambagh temple and Jamsingh temple.
+Several Hindu priests, living or deceased, were paid pensions for subsistence, either monthly or annually.

+Restoration of Ramappa temple

+The 7th Nizam also donated towards restoration of Ramappa Temple which is now a UNESCO World Heritage Site.

+Donation towards golden temple

-After hearing about the Golden Temple of Amritsar through Maharaja Ranjit Singh, Mir Osman Ali Khan started providing it with yearly grants.
+After hearing about the Golden Temple of Amritsar through Maharaja Ranjit Singh, he started providing it with yearly grants.

 Donation towards the compilation of the Holy Mahabharata

 In 1932, there was a need for money for the publication of the Holy Mahabharata by the Bhandarkar Oriental Research Institute located in Pune.
-A formal request was made to Mir Osman Ali Khan who granted Rs.
-1000 per year for a period of 11 years.
+A formal request was made to Mir Osman Ali Khan, who granted Rs.
+1000 per year for 11 years.

-He also gave Rs 50,000 for the construction of the institute's guest house which stands today as the Nizam Guest House.
+He also gave Rs 50,000 for the construction of the institute's guest house, Nizam Guest House, which still stands today.